dallinlmag/RocketLeagueBall/README.md

 <li> **FADE** This fades the lights through the main colors (Good for testing, but somewhat obsolete because now it happens anyway)
 <li> **OTA** This button will deactivate the Over the air update system.
 I added this because I was under the impression that it can cause the communication from Rocket league to the arduino to fail.
 I am not sure, but I did this just in case.
 It will also speed up the fade animation so you know what mode it is in.</li>
 <br />
-Use the webpage to ~~play~~ test that the system works, then we will move on to the Rocket League plugin.
+Use the webpage to <s>play</s> test that the system works, then we will move on to the Rocket League plugin.

 ### 3. The Plugin